Oryzone/OryzoneMediaStorageBundle/README.rst

 * **Contexts** are used to define specific different media configurations (avatars, user pictures, etc...)
 * Provide validators (formats, size, dimensions, proportions, etc) and form types (read, create, edit)
 * Possibility to create named collection of medias (galleries)
+* Has a data collector to show stats about stored/retrieved medias

 Default available media types (and providers)
 =============================================